-From the teacher preparation procedure for early childhood education (Figure 1), the following four critical components seem to be manifested: (1) Application for teacher preparation program; (2) Preservice teacher education; (3) Arranging educational practicum; and (4) Taking the teacher qualification test.
+From the teacher preparation procedure for early childhood special education (Figure 1), the following four critical components seem to be manifested: (1) Application for teacher preparation program; (2) Pre-service teacher education; (3) Arranging educational practicum; and (4) Taking the teacher qualification test.
 The key content of each component will be described as follows.

-Application for teacher preparation program: For the purpose of preparing early childhood education teachers, any university must propose its application plan and related data to the Ministry of Education for review.
+Application for teacher preparation program: For the purpose of preparing early childhood special education teachers, any university must propose its application plan and related data to the Ministry of Education for review.
 The application plan should include the following information (Ministry of Education, 2003, 2004, 2005, 2011):

-- 1. Taget students, method of student screening, and criterion for screening in. - 2.
-Background of the institution: Current colleges, departments, number of teachers and students, faculty/student ratios, the measure of building area, etc. - 3.
-Preservice teacher education curriculum planning: Curriculum planning must include required courses (at least 20 semester credits) and elective courses (at
+- 1. Target students, method of student screening, and criterion for screening in. - 2.
+Background of the institution: Current colleges, departments, number of teachers and students, faculty/student ratios, the measure of building area, etc.

-- least 6 semester credits). - 4.
+- 3. Pre-service teacher education curriculum planning: Curriculum planning must include general education profession courses (at least 10 semester credits) and special education profession courses (at least 30 semester credits). - 4.
 Educational practicum plan: The schools used for educational practicum must be determined before application. - 5.
 Faculty appointment: At least 5 full-time teacher educators with Ph.D. or associate professorship must be employed for the program.
-Those teacher educators must have specialities commensurate with their teaching courses. - 6.
+Those teacher educators must have specialties commensurate with their teaching courses. - 6.
 Professional books and journals, instruments and facilities needed must meet the requirements established by the Ministry of Education.